About Back River

 Exploration

-Significant exploration potential remains across the Back River Gold District.
-A total of $32 million is budgeted for exploration at the Back River Gold District in 2025, of which $21 million is planned for the more advanced Goose Project.
-A total of 12,000 meters of drilling will target extensions of the Llama and Umwelt deposits, the largest and highest-grade resources at the Goose Project.
+A total of $46 million is budgeted for exploration at the Back River Gold District in 2026, of which $24 million is planned for the Goose Mine.
+A total of 12,000 m of drilling will target extensions of the Llama and Umwelt deposits, the largest and highest-grade resources at the Goose Mine.
 In addition, follow up drilling of significant results returned at the Nuvuyak, Mammoth and Hook targets are planned.

-Regional exploration including geophysics, mapping, prospecting and till sampling will be undertaken on the George, Boot, Boulder, Del, Beech and Needle properties.
-This regional work will also include an estimated 13,000 meters of diamond drilling to follow up drill ready targets defined during the 2024 summer regional exploration program.
-A significantly increased 2025 budget of $11 million is being allocated for the regional projects.
+Regional exploration including geophysics, mapping, prospecting and till sampling will be undertaken on the George, Boot, Boulder, Del, Beech and Needle projects.
+This regional work will also include an estimated 13,000 m of diamond drilling to follow up drill-ready targets defined during the 2025 summer regional exploration program.
+A significantly increased budget of $22 million is being allocated for the Back River Regional projects.

 12021 Updated Feasibility Study for the Goose Project dated March 3, 2021